 - Not paying attention to personal addiction relapse triggers

 - Becoming overwhelmed with unpleasant emotions rather than effectively working through these emotions

 - Failing to continue with treatment after medical detox or a lower level of clinical care

 The good news is that relapse can always be avoided when the right tools are in place.

 If you want to prevent a relapse from occurring, there are several steps you can take.

-- First of all, make sure that you have a solid program of aftercare in place.
-Most aftercare programs include 12-step program involvement (which includes attending at least one Alcoholic Anonymous meeting every day and working through the steps with a sponsor), a continuation of individual therapy, and participating in any holistically based treatment methods that have proven successful.
+First of all, make sure that you enroll in a recognized aftercare program.
+Most aftercare programs include 12-step program involvement (which includes attending at least one group meeting every day and working through the steps with a sponsor), a continuation of individual therapy, and participating in any holistic treatment methods that have proven successful.
 This could include yoga therapy, mindfulness meditation, or some level of daily exercise.

 Evoke Waltham and Relapse Prevention